jollivetc/debugJS/README.md

 # debugJS

-Code to show JS debug technics at Devoxx France 2015.
+Code to show JS debug technics in conferences in 2015.

 This presentation as evolved.
 There are now branches for the different version of the presentation.